-by Greg King on December 28, 2012 in Network-Attached Storage
+by Greg King on December 28, 2012 in Networking, Storage

 Well-built, feature-rich NAS devices don’t need to be expensive – and NETGEAR’s ReadyNAS Duo v2 proves it.
 As a “prosumer” model, it aims to deliver all that a home and small business user alike would need, so read on as we discover whether or not this $200 NAS offering should be in your sights.

 By installing a small application on your workstation, the NETGEAR RAIDar program is, according to NETGEAR’s own site, “used to discover ReadyNAS devices on the network and start the ReadyNAS web-based configuration utility.”
 With the appropriate OS version of the software downloaded and installed, it searches your network for any and all ReadyNAS devices.
 When found, it displays the device or devices on your network.

 When found, the first thing that must be done is setup the v2.
 When the “Setup” button is clicked, we are asked to setup the volume.
 Essentially a volume is how the NAS operating system views your disks.
 By default, the NETGEAR X-RAID2 is selected.
 It is very similar to the Synology SHR setup we touched upon in our DS212 review and allows you to create a volume with mismatching drive capacities.

 For those that don’t intend to expand their storage and feel more comfortable with standard RAID levels, you can select the Flexible Volume option.
 This allows you to set the RAID level at 0, 1, or JBOD.